 Death Investigation Training, University of North Dakota (Grand Forks, ND)

-This non-credit online program satisfies Continuing Education Courses required for the medical or teaching fields.
-Students have three-to-six months to complete each module that ranges from basic investigation for 7.75 CEUs to advanced training to forensic pathology.
-The 18 CEU forensic pathology class is approved by medical examiner or POST programs in several states, and covers how to recognize methods of natural and violent death, toxicology testing, and proper documentation.
+This non-credit online program satisfies continuing education units (CEUs) required for the medical or teaching fields.
+Students have three to six months to complete each module that ranges from basic investigation for 7.75 CEUs to advanced training to forensic pathology.
+The 18-CEU forensic pathology class is approved by medical examiner or POST programs in several states, and covers how to recognize methods of natural and violent death, toxicology testing, and proper documentation.

 These assessments affect whether someone is incarcerated, sent to a mental health facility, released or even executed, so the person creating them must be especially qualified, often at the PhD level.

 Training programs can focus on the legal system and general criminology plus general behavioral analysis, including past trauma, violence, and modern treatment methods.
 Possible career paths can include non-profits, health centers, or public agencies such as court systems.